caolan/magery/README.md

 While there are smaller frameworks out there, Magery aims to sit on the more lightweight end of the file size range.
-This is to encourage it's use for relatively small improvements to server-generated pages.
+This is to encourage its use for relatively small improvements to server-generated pages.

 A comparison of some minified production builds: